 Finishing the previous project also meant looking for a new one.
 The idea of creating a GBA emulator originated in a C++ programming class 1 where one of my fellow students asked if the emulator I was playing on was the project for the class.
 I responded with "no", but the idea got stuck in my head.

 The inner workings of an emulator were completely alien to me.
-It was a black box that took input in form of ROMs and produced output in form of childhood nostalgia.
+It was a black box that took input in the form of ROMs and produced output in the form of childhood nostalgia.
 Not knowing anything about video console emulation or something alike, I headed out to /r/EmuDev and asked how to get started.
 The people there proposed the typical order for someone new to emulation:

 - Write a Chip-8 emulator — the "Hello World" of emulation

 - Write an emulator for a simpler console like the GB or the NES

 - Do the thing you actually want to do

 Getting the Chip-8 to work took a couple of hours.
 It was neither interesting nor challenging, and I can't understand how some people pour weeks into creating visual debuggers or complex frontends for this boring thing.
 It was a nice exercise to get familiar with basic CPU concepts and graphics libraries but nothing more.

 I then moved on to the GB and hoped for equally fast progress.
 I soon realized that it would require much more time to get something working (what a surprise /s) and decided to abandon it because it wasn't what I wanted to do 2.
 I wanted to write a GBA emulator, and that's what I did.
 Now, exactly seven months after the initial commit, I feel like it's in a state that is worth talking about 3.